ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 When cross-compiling, you also need packages that correspond to the target, such as header files and libraries.
 All build-time dependencies for a target are installed in to that target's sysroot.
-These are only used for compilation and will not be placed into images that are built via `build_image`.
+These are only used for compilation and will not be placed into images that are built via `cros build-image`.

 Once a board is set up, we can start building packages for the board target.
 We use the board target specific version of emerge to do this.